 Our 2012 festival asked “how many hands does it take” to make a product or offer a service.
 Workers of many different backgrounds in education or training have to work cooperatively to produce the devices we use every day.
 High tech companies require staff with expertise in more than just the STEM fields – there are writers, financial experts, communications specialists, even artists and musicians.
 Creativity abounded with HubSpot’s home-grown version of Gangnam Style, jet engines and simulators from GE, Microsoft’s new Surface, and a sleek black aerial drone from CM Robotics.
 Robots of all sizes maneuvered in one corner while teens danced in another.
 You could try your hand at arthroscopic surgery or chat with an FBI agent.
 FRC Team 3467 hosted FTC, FRC, and VEX teams from around the New England region.

-Last year, the 2013 NH TechFest audience decided that “everybody loves Baxter” – the manufacturing robot from ReThink Robotics.
+In 2013, NH TechFest audience decided that “everybody loves Baxter” – the manufacturing robot from ReThink Robotics.
 We saw the amazing climbing wheelchair and “Luke arm” from DEKA, and the inspiring bionic prosthetics from BIOM.
 Builders vs Destroyers trebuchet contest may have been bested by strong winds, but the competition was steep.

 The New Hampshire TechFest Steering Committee are the people that make the TechFest happen.
 They represent a cross-section of professional disciplines, and ensure that all perspectives in the fields of Science, Technology, Engineering, and Mathematics (STEM) are considered in all TechFest programs.

-- Vice Chairman: Mary Lee, US FIRST
+- Vice Chairman: Mary Lee – FIRST

 - Treasurer: Monica Turcotte – Clear Directives